Tinram/Noter/README.md

 Noter includes an initial SQLite database: *db/noter.sqlite3*

-However, where GitHub importing does not permit binary files and the *noter.sqlite3* file is consequently missing, the file will need to be created manually -
+However, where GitHub importing does not permit binary files (e.g. [PHPClasses](https://www.phpclasses.org) and the *noter.sqlite3* file is consequently missing, the file will need to be created manually -

 In a terminal: